‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

-Goblin Korean drama episode 10 showcased a very interesting twist in the popular primetime drama series which focuses on Reaper and Sunny.
+The Goblin Korean drama Episode 10 showcased a very interesting twist in the popular primetime drama series which focuses on Reaper and Sunny.

-The show proved to be the hottest Korean drama today and it became even more interesting with the revelation of one of the biggest mystery presented since the show first aired: How are Sunny and Reaper linked?
+The show is proving to be the hottest Korean drama today, and it became even more interesting with the revelation of one of the biggest mystery presented since the show first aired: How are Sunny and Reaper linked?

 He's going home just to call her when he just met her.